bgeils-scale/ec2-notebook-setup/README.md

 # ec2-notebook-setup

-The following setup allows you to develop and train models in on an ec2 instance, while developing in your native chrome browser.
+The following setup allows you to develop and train models on an ec2 instance, while developing in your native chrome browser.
+The following allows for each project to have a separate python shell and differing package versions.
+- Project 1: python 3.8.0 with numpy version X
+- Project 2: python 3.8.0 with numpy version Y
+- Project 3: python 3.7.5 with numpy version X

 ![main](images/main.png)